Lucyjpjones/lj-fscr/testing.md

 <img src="media/us-26.png">

-#### <ins>>Admin and Store Management</ins>
+#### <ins>Admin and Store Management</ins>

 **27. Add a product/programme**

 When logged in as the admin user, the user has the option of 'product management' and 'programme management' when clicking on the profile icon on the main site header.
 After clicking the link they are directed to a page displayed with a form to enter all the information needed to add a new product/programme.
+Once the user has finished adding the product/programme deatils they can click 'add product'/'add programme' and will be redirected to the product/programme detail page for the new item.

 <img src="media/us-27.png">

 **28. Edit/Update a product/programme**

 When logged in as admin user, the user has an edit button displayed under each product/programme card on the products/programmes page, as well as on each product/programme detail page.
 After clicking 'edit' from either view the user is directed to the edit product/programme page which is a pre-filled out form allowing the fields to be ammended manually from the site.
-Once the user has finished with their edits they can click 'update information' and the new product/programme information will be saved, and they will be redirected back to the products/programmes page.
+Once the user has finished with their edits they can click 'update information' and the new product/programme information will be saved, and they will be redirected back to the product/programme detail page.

 <img src="media/us-28.png">

 **29. Delete a product/programme**

 When logged in as admin user, the user has a delete button displayed next to the edit button.
-After clicking 'delete' from either view, the product/programme is permanently deleted from the site and will no longer show on the products/programmes page.
+After clicking 'delete' from either view, the product/programme is permanently deleted from the site and will no longer show on the products/programmes page or in the admin.

 (See user story above displaying the delete button)

 **30. Add a blog**

 When logged into the admin, the admin user can add a new blog to the site.
-I didn't think it was nessessary to add a manual function for adding a blog as these will be posted less frequently and have little chance of needing modifications after being posted.
+- I didn't think it was necessary to add a manual function for adding a blog as these will be posted less frequently and have little chance of needing modifications after being posted.

 ### **Manual function testing**